SEO Content Strategy: How to Create Content That Ranks in 2026

 A content gap analysis identifies keywords your competitors rank for that you do not – revealing the content opportunities with the clearest ROI.
 You know the keyword has search demand (competitors are ranking for it), and you know creating content on it is viable (because they succeeded).
 All you need to do is create something better.

-Analyse SERPs and Understand Search Intent
+03. Analyse SERPs and Understand Search Intent - Analysis

 Before committing to creating content on any keyword, spend five minutes searching for it in Google.
 The SERP tells you the exact content format, type, depth, and angle Google believes best satisfies this query – and matching that intent is the single most important determinant of whether your content ranks.